Depression and Suicide after LASIK

 On January 16, 2012, Morris Waxler, former FDA chief of ophthalmic devices, reported the suicide of 28 year-old Vincent Wat of Las Vegas to the FDA commissioner, Margaret Hamburg, M.D., and the director of the FDA's Center for Devices and Radiological Health, Jeffrey Shuren, M.D., J.D.

-Several LASIK patients had communicated with Wat under his Internet pseudonym "notsubby" on the LASIK patient forum located at http://www.lasik-flap.com/forum/ where he had expressed thoughts of suicide.
+Several LASIK patients had communicated with Wat under his Internet pseudonym "notsubby" on a LASIK patient online forum where he had expressed thoughts of suicide.
 Although Wat died on September 2, 2008, the LASIK patient advocacy community was not aware of his death until late 2011.
 LASIK patients who had communicated with Wat located his friends and a family member, who confirmed the information surrounding his LASIK-related suicide.

 Read letter